einarwh/experiments-in-powerblog/content/draft/fluent-logs.md

 > Expected property 'Details' to have value '{"CustomerId":"boop"}' in scope #0 for log entry #0 'Hey there!" but found '{"CustomerId":"beep"}' instead.
 ```

-Another thing that could be wrong, is that one or more properties could be missing from the scope, or it could have additional properties.
+What else could go wrong?
+One or more properties could be missing from the scope, or it could have additional properties.

 For instance, if the actual scope lacks the "CustomerId" property, the test will say as much: